 HS: I am actually working on several projects.
 One of the projects is about my hometown, Stockholm.
-In my opinion, Stockholm is, without any doubt, the most beautiful city I have ever
+In my opinion, Stockholm is, without any doubt, the most beautiful city I have ever seen.
+This is a project that I have been working on for many years, a project that I am very excited about.

-Winter Tree II, Sweden seen.
-This is a project that I have been working on for a few years now, a project that I am very excited about.
-I have several exhibits in the pipeline.
-The next in line will be here in Sweden, at Gallery London in Uppsala in September.
-This exhibition is an extended version of my latest exhibition Focus on Light.
+Also, I have several exhibits in the pipeline.
+The next in line will be here in Sweden at Gallery London in Uppsala in September.
+This exhibition is an extended version of my latest exhibition "Focus on Light".
 The exhibition will, at some galleries, include up to 40 prints.
-It will be my biggest exhibition so far.
+My biggest exhibition so far.

 I also have several photo trips planned for the coming fall and winter, primarily in the Nordic countries.
-I am quite busy, and that's the way I like it. ♥ See more at: strand-photo.com
+I am quite busy, and that's the way I like it. ♥

+See more at: http://hakanstrand.com